DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - **Gritty Engineering Manifesto**: Technical precision, mechanical mastery, no-nonsense
 - **Heritage-Laced Storytelling**: Cultural depth, place, emotional resonance
 - **Never mix both** - Pick a lane and dominate it

+### Rhythm & Tension Guidelines (Shorter Sentences, More Tension → Release)
+**Tighten for rhythm.
+Shorter sentences.
+More tension → release.
+Make it feel both inevitable and irresistible:**

+#### Tension → Release Patterns
+- **Tension**: "The sewage rises." **Release**: "Your voice stops it."
+- **Tension**: "Cronies cash in." **Release**: "We cash them out."
+- **Tension**: "Paradise rots." **Release**: "We rebuild it."
+- **Tension**: "The system breaks you." **Release**: "You break the system."

+#### Short Sentence Rhythm
+- "Twenty years.
+Same fines.
+Same corruption.
+Same silence."
+- "The brochure lies.
+The water stinks.
+The truth burns."
+- "Old Joe pays.
+Cronies play.
+We all pay."
+- "Sewage rises.
+Voices rise.
+Change rises."

+#### Inevitable + Irresistible Flow
+- "This isn't about boats.
+It's about justice.
+And justice is coming."
+- "They think we'll break.
+We think they'll break first."
+- "Every day they wait, we get stronger.
+Every day we wait, they get weaker."
+- "The harbor isn't theirs.
+It's ours.
+And we're taking it back."

 ### Long-Form Story Guidelines (Tighten Openings & Endings)
 **Tighten the openings.
 Each should hit hard in the first line so readers don't scroll past.
 End with a hook into action:**